Gravitational waves from holographic QCD phase transition with gluon condensate: Conclusion and discussion

 \section{Conclusion and discussion}

-The first order QCD PT may happen during the early Universe and may lead to the production of GWs.
+The cosmological first order QCD PT may happen during the early Universe and may lead to the production of GWs.
 Studying the production of GWs from the first order QCD PT may give some inspiration for exploring the QCD phase structure.

-In this paper, we study the holographic phase transition with gluon condensate.
+In this paper, we study the holographic cosmological first order phase transition with gluon condensate.
+The first order confinement-deconfinement PT corresponds to the first order Hawking-Page PT.
 We calculate the free energy difference between thermal dilatonic phase and the dilatonic black hole phase.
 We study the Hawking-Page phase transition and find phase transition temperature $T_c$ is proportional to the gluon condensate.
 The gauge coupling $\alpha_s$ is fixed from lattice results in SU(3) pure Yang-Mills theory.
 After substituting into the phenomenological value of gluon condensate in QCD sum rules, we get $T_c=155.38\ MeV$ which agrees with the lattice simulations and experimental results.

-In further research, we study the GWs generated from holographic QCD phase transition with gluon condensate and the produced GWs might be detected by the IPTA and SKA.
+In further research, we study the GWs generated from holographic cosmological first order QCD phase transition with gluon condensate and the produced GWs might be detected by the IPTA, SKA and BBO.
 Moreover, we discuss the contribution of sound waves, bubble collisions and MHD turbulence to the total GWs spectrum respectively.
 We find that the contribution of sound waves to the total GWs is in peak frequency region while the contribution of the bubble collisions is away from the peak frequency region.
 The contribution of MHD turbulence to the total GWs spectrum is negligible.
 Moreover, the gluon condensate suppresses the peak value of total GWs frequency spectrum and peak frequency.